Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking: Gap equation: preliminaries and the gluon propagator

 \section{Gap equation: preliminaries and the gluon propagator}

-The starting point to investigate how dynamical chiral symmetry breaking (DCSB) is realized and how it is affected by the choice of the quark-gluon vertex, is the renormalized Schwinger-Dyson equation for the quark propagator.
-This equation, which is depicted in fig. \ref{fig:SDE}, can be written in the following form:
+In order to investigate how DCSB is realized, we naturally start from the renormalized SDE for the quark propagator.
+This equation is depicted in Fig.~\ref{fig:SDE} and can be written in the following mathematical form: